Kristina01111000/Drws_site/README.md

 - monthly topics are archived as a lesson in a course
 	- they can be deleted after a while if he wants (only go back for 3 months)
 	- he wants to reuse them each year (unlist them for next year)
 - set categories to air, fire, water, earth
-- check images that i put in bigstockphot for powerpoint
-- make widget about the powerpoint course above score card widget on right watch  dr w's lecture on the four elements
-	- make sure all the rightside menu links are correct
-- figure out survey so people can figure out elements, find a plugin, add totals up so people can get the breakdown

-For Next week:
 - see what shows up in credit card statement when you buy stuff